dababy9/general/usna/ic470/Documentation/Developer/README.md

 This script is where the `express` app is fully defined.
 All of the endpoints are defined and serve a specific html page.
 Additionally, the app is configured to serve all static files relative to the `/static` directory.
 The app is also passed to an `http` server that listens on port `9000` (by default).
 The app handles all regular `http` requests, but has no concept of sessions/session state.

 The other main section of this script is the `socket.io` server. `io` is the variable that represents the `socket.io` server, which mounts on top of the `express` app.
 There are only two definitions for the `socket.io` server: `io.use()` and `io.on('connection')`.
 The `io.use()` definition is called middleware, and is executed right before any `socket.io` connection.
-The middleware function for this server just handles session retrieval/generation.
+For this server, it just handles session retrieval/generation.
 The `io.on('connection')` definition contains initial code followed by many `socket.on()` definitions that handle various client-side messages.
 The initial code stores the session given by the middleware in the database, among other things.
-Then, each client-side message is passed off to the corresponding function from the `handler.js` script.
+Then, the various `socket.on()` definitions just make a call to the corresponding handler function from the `handler.js` script.

 Finally, the end of the script just handles various shutdown signals to have the app close out database connections and exit gracefully.

 ### `handlers.js`

 This script is just a module that provides a minimalistic interface for each `socket.io` client-side message.
 It is a bunch of asynchronous functions that take any necessary objects/data and process the message that they handle.
-For example, the bottom function `handleDisconnect` only requires `socket` (which holds the `sessionID`) and `sessionStore`, which is another interface intended for storing and retrieving sessions/session data.
-It is directly called when the client sends the `disconnect` message.
+For example, take the bottom function `handleDisconnect` - it is called directly when the client sends the `disconnect` message.

 ### `redisInterface.js`